 - 4 cups water

-Blend all ingredients together with a handheld immersion blender or countertop blender.
+Blend together all ingredients except for sweetner with a handheld immersion blender or countertop blender.
 Sweeten to taste and serve chilled.
-Serves 4

 Garden Tulsi Sun Tea

 Gather all these fresh ingredients from the garden or the farmers market.
 Add to a large glass container and brew 3–6 hours in a nice sunny spot.
 Sweeten to taste and enjoy!